MostafaYehia/express-overnight/README.md

 using overnight.js and the final bundle with webpack

-# Install
+# Install Dependencies
 npm i

+# Development mode
-#Run in dev mode to auto re-transpile the app
+Run in dev mode to auto re-transpile the app

-npm run dev
+$ npm run dev

+# Development mode
-#After run develop mode, run the application using pm2 to run and reload automatically in another terminal
+After run develop mode, run the application using pm2 to run and reload automatically in another terminal

-npm start
+$ npm start

-#Stop the application running on pm2 manually
+# Stop pm2 app

-npm run stop
+$ npm run stop